STAN LEPARD

 Stan LePard, a talented and multi-faceted musician, was a fixture of the Seattle game audio and music scene for many years.
 His work can be heard in the Halo and Destiny franchises, Guild Wars 2, Battletech, Crimson Skies, and many other games and software dating back to the '90s.
 He was always willing to share his time and expertise with others in the community, whether they were a veteran or a fresh face that had just arrived in town.
 He touched the lives of many people with his humor, musicianship, and spirit.

 In 2021, Stan passed away unexpectedly, leaving a legacy of kindness and music, but also leaving an irreplaceable vacuum in the game audio community.
-In an effort to carry on Stan's legacy of enriching those around him with his experience and wisdom, some of Stan's friends and colleagues have come together to offer passes to the Audio Track for the 2023 Game Developer's Conference.
+In an effort to carry on Stan's legacy of enriching those around him with his experience and wisdom, some of Stan's friends and colleagues have come together to offer passes to the Audio Track for the 2024 Game Developer's Conference

 WHO IS SPONSORING THE SCHOLARSHIP?